Ever wondered what to do in Cuzco besides Machu Picchu?

-Many people will say it’s the most touristic place ever (it’s true) and shun it, but that is one of the reasons I love it there.
+Many people will say Cusco is the most touristic place ever (it’s true) and shun it, but that is one of the reasons I love it there.

 Touristic cities are brighter, more colourful, and usually safer.
 These may not seem like attractive enough reasons for you, but after being on a continent with very similar history and architecture long enough, you’ll appreciate these subtleties.